9Quid/WindowsServer2022-Lab/02-Active-Directory-Setup/README.md

 ![alt text](screenshots/06.DC-functionality.png)

-**Figure shows DC fully functioning**
+***The `Get-ADDomain` and `Get-ADForest` cmdlets confirm the domain and forest are operational.***

 ### Lessons Learned

 - Snapshots are your best friend.
 Take regular snapshots to save rollback in case of any misconfigurations.

-- DNS is tightly integrated: AD DS setup automatically installs/configures DNS, and allows promotion to be successfull.
+- DNS is tightly integrated: AD DS setup automatically installs/configures DNS.
+Without proper DNS resolution, clients and other servers cannot locate the domain controller to authenticate or access resources.

 - After promotion a reboot is mandatory.